-NR 542: Adv Pharmacology (4)
+NR 542 Advanced Pharmacology (4)

-This course focuses on the advanced pharmacologic principles of pharmacokinetics, pharmacodynamics, pharmacotherapeutics and drug interactions.
+This course focuses on the advanced pharmacologic principles of pharmacokinetics, pharmacodynamics, pharmacotherapeutics, and drug interactions.
 This course examines all broad categories of pharmacological agents.
-It will also include the analysis of the relationship between pharmacologic agents and pathophysiologic response.
+It will also include the analysis of the relationship between pharmacologic agents and the pathophysiologic response.
 Emphasis will be on the appropriate selection of pharmacologic agents for the treatment of common disorders.
-Client variations in pharmacologic responses will be considered.
+Patient variations in pharmacologic response will be considered.